Discretionary Trusts

 1. Leveraging inheritance tax business or agricultural relief, which may not be available after both you and your spouse pass away.

-2. Placing assets outside your spouse’s ownership, especially those expected to appreciate in value and attract higher taxes (e.g., land suitable for development).
+2. Placing assets outside your spouse’s ownership, especially those expected to appreciate and attract higher taxes (e.g., land suitable for development).

 3. Reducing the taxable value of your family home by distributing ownership between a surviving spouse and a trust.